Ovarian Cancer

 • Eating a low fat, high fiber diet with lots of vegetables

-• Surgery to remove the ovaries and fallopian tubes—in women with a genetic or family history of ovarian cancer
+• Surgery to remove the ovaries and fallopian tubes—in females with a genetic or family history of ovarian cancer

 • Taking birth control pills